DataBiosphere/terra-workspace-data-service/docs/WDS Running Python tests locally.md

 Note: Make sure your local WDS database does not have data in it before running these tests, as its presence may cause the tests to fail.

-Another note: For the [import test (scneario 6)](https://github.com/DataBiosphere/terra-workspace-data-service/blob/3224b416f758bb6a7a6574697fee914da335d782/service/src/test/python/test.py#L247) to work correctly when run locally, you need to run gradle with the following params:
+Another note: For the [import test (scenario  6)](https://github.com/DataBiosphere/terra-workspace-data-service/blob/3224b416f758bb6a7a6574697fee914da335d782/service/src/test/python/test.py#L247) to work correctly when run locally, you need to run gradle with the following params:
 ```
 ./gradlew bootRun --args='--twds.data-import.allowed-hosts=localhost --twds.data-import.require-validation=false'
 ```